Articles in this section

 Basic Violin Plot

-Step 1: Create an extended Box Plot Series (BoxAndWhiskerSeriesExt) and override its default segment with an extended Box Plot (BoxAndWhiskerSegmentExt) Segment as shown below.
+Step 1: Create an extended Box Plot Series (BoxAndWhiskerSeriesExt) and override its default segment with an extended Box Plot (BoxAndWhiskerSegmentExt) as shown below.

 public class BoxAndWhiskerSeriesExt : BoxAndWhiskerSeries